 Home Care and Advice

-Swords Orthodontics knows that caring for your teeth while you are wearing braces does require a little extra effort, but the payoff once your braces are removed will be worth it.
+Swords Orthodontics knows that caring for your teeth while you are wearing braces does require a little extra effort, but the payoff will be worth it.
 For a start, straight teeth are a lot easier to clean.
 Just like your teeth, your braces and appliances can build up plaque, so regular brushing and flossing are necessary to keep them clean and to avoid damage to your teeth.

 It’s also important to pay attention to the foods you eat since some of them can be damaging to your brackets or wires.
 If you break part of the brace, you will need to return to our office to have it fixed, but in the meantime, some breakages can be a bit uncomfortable.